 Archive is the last stage in the life-cycle of a work-item in SwiftKanban and contains completed cards (Stories/ Defects/ Issues).
-This stage can’t be modified.
+This stage cannot be modified.
 The lead/ cycle time of a story is calculated when it is archived from the Kanban board.

-Backlog is a notional placeholder/ view which shows consolidated list of work-items (User Stories/ Defects/ Issues) which are to be worked upon.
+Backlog is a notional placeholder/ view which shows a consolidated list of work-items (User Stories/ Defects/ Issues) which are to be worked upon.
 One can search through the Backlog and add cards to the Kanban Board Software.

-Blocked is an indicator on the board that there is a problem at hand, which needs entire team’s attention.
+Blocked is an indicator on the board that there is a problem at hand, which needs the entire team’s attention.
 When the card is marked as blocked, a red ‘Blocked’ tag appears on the card, which is easily visible on the board.
 While blocking, one needs to enter the reason due to which the card is being blocked.
 Once a card is blocked, it can’t be moved until blockage is resolved.

-Control charts display limits and which is the voice of the process.
+Control charts display limits and is the voice of the process.
 Points outside of these control limits are signals indicating that the process is not operating as consistently as possible; that some assignable cause has resulted in a change in the process.
 Similarly, runs of points on one side of the average line should also be interpreted as a signal of some change in the process.
 When such signals exist, action should be taken to identify and eliminate them.
 When no such signals are present, no changes to the process control variables (i.e. “tampering”) is necessary or desirable.